Test Site Locations

 For information on how to host a certification exam as a special site, please see “How do I create a Special Test Site?” below.
 The FAQ below contains helpful information about creating a temporary Special Test Site.

 Want to host a special test site for one of our other certification exams?
 Email: firstname.lastname@example.org to request an application for one of the following test groups be sent to you: Radiology, Plastic Surgery/CANS, Urology, Dermatology.
 Note: sites must be scheduled in connection with the cross national test date.
-The deadline for ALL these special site host applications for the Fall 2015 date has passed.
-Questions?
-Email email@example.com
+The deadline for ALL these special site host applications for the May 20, 2017 exam date is: 2/21/17.
+Email email@example.com for an application.

 Nephrology host sites are set up through the NNCC.
 Note: this application process comes with its own deadlines different from the other certification group sites that C-NET arranges.
 Deadlines & procedure are set by the NNCC.
 Click here for more information: NNCC host site information